 Manufacturing Readiness Levels (MRL) are a system used to measure the degree of readiness for manufacturing a product.
 The MRL system is an adaptation of the military’s Defense Readiness Condition (DRC) system.

-The system can be applied to a variety of products, but in this article, we will focus on our specialty machinery, equipment, and hardware products.
+The system can be applied to a variety of products, but in this article, we will focus on specialty machinery, equipment, and hardware products.

 The MRL system consists of ten levels, each with its own set of criteria to measure the level of readiness.
 Those ten levels are: